hpcosta/DSMModule/README.md

 4. REQUIREMENTS
 =========================

 - Java 6 (JRE 1.6) or higher

-- Several models (already included either in the 'internalResources' or in the 'externalResources' folder)
+- Several models (already included in the 'internalResources' folder)